Vojvodina: Linguistic structure

-Besides Serbian, official language in Serbia, there are five languages of ethnic minorities (Hungarian, Slovak, Romanian, Croatian, and Rusyn) that are in official use by the provincial administration.
+Besides Serbian, the official language of Serbia, there are five languages of ethnic minorities (Hungarian, Slovak, Romanian, Croatian, and Rusyn) that are in official use by the provincial administration.

 There is a daily newspaper, Magyar Szó, published in Hungarian.
 Monthly and weekly publications in languages of ethnic minorities include Hlas Ľudu in Slovak, Libertatea in Romanian, Hrvatska riječ in Croatian, and Ruske slovo in Rusyn.
 The provincial public broadcaster, Radio Television of Vojvodina, on its television RTV2 channel broadcasts programming on languages of ethnic minorities, as well as on its two radio frequencies: Radio Novi Sad 2 (in Hungarian) and Radio Novi Sad 3 (other languages).

-According to the 2022 census, the linguistic structure of the population is as follows:
+According to data from the 2022 census, the linguistic structure of the population is as follows: